swissiety/JimpleLSP/README.md

 ## Server Capabilities
 This Server is oriented towards LSP 3.15.
 The currently implemented features are focussed on improving code exploring in Jimple.
+For checked capabilities there are previews of the functionality in the linked Issue.

 ### Text Document Capabilities
 - ✅ didOpen